andresgbecerra/co-induction-anguar/Interview/ASP.NET.md

 # Dependency Injection

 Dependency Injection (DI) is a design pattern which implements the IoC principle to invert the creation of dependent objects.
+- Services are typically resolved from DI using constructor injection.
+- The DI framework provides an instance of this service at runtime.

 > Inversion of Control (IoC): IoC Container (a.k.a.
 DI Container) is a framework for implementing automatic dependency injection.
 > - All the containers must provide easy support for the following DI lifecycle.